 In the 16th and early 17th centuries, black clothing is noble, formal, expensive and pious.
 Those who can afford to wear black are keen to have themselves portrayed in it.
 Dyeing fabrics black has long been the most difficult, most expensive and most labour intensive dyeing technique for textiles.
 To achieve a deep black, wool and silk are dyed several times with different colours.
 First the fabric is dyed blue with a vat dye then stained red with a brush.
 Indigo and woad containing indigotin provide a deep blue.
 Madder containing alum gives an orange-red.
-Tannic acids from various wood sorts are also used in combination with iron salts.
-Applied layer upon layer, they result in the deepest and most expensive black.
+Tannic acids from various wood sorts are also makes a reconstruction of Ader's work.